I thought I was funny.

 “Bill says I’m not funny.”

 “As are you!”

 With that assurance, we schedule to meet for her birthday at Trios the next week.

 As soon as Nina, Steve, Bill and I are seated, Nina looks at Bill and says, “So you don’t think Ann’s funny?”

-“Well, she says and does funny things,” he explains, referring to me as child who has no clue.
+“Well, she says and does funny things,” he explains.

 Once we order, our conversation shifts to one about Steve growing up in California.

 Describing his school years, he remarks, “My principal in elementary school was Jerry Mather’s dad.
 You know, Beaver from Leave it to Beaver?”

 “What?”
 I chime in.
 “Ward Cleaver was your principal?”
 I imagine Ward in his fine suit returning home from work each day to June Cleaver in her perfectly coiffed hair.
 June also had a perfectly pressed apron and dress with matching heels.
 I digress.
 This man, Ward Cleaver, was an actor and a school principal.